- Take a few 4- to 6-inch cuttings (coleus, spider plants, and pothos vines work especially well).

 - Once roots appear, wait 10 days and then transfer the cutting to a pot with soil.
 Water immediately.

-- Let your child keep the new plant in his room—he’ll love helping it thrive.
+- Let your child keep the new plant in his room—they'll love helping it thrive.

 Source: Dorothy Munn and Rebecca Krans, Extension Educators, Michigan State University Extension